 All You Need to Know About Sahara's Aamby Valley Township

-Following Sahara Chief Subrata Roy’s inability to deposit Rs 5,000 crore of his total dues of Rs 14,000 crore to investors, the Bombay High Court has ordered for an auction of the property for a reserve price of Rs 37,392 crore.
-The property being auctioned will include 6,761.64-acre integrated hill city development, 1,409.86-acre land surrounding Aamby Valley City Development and 321.65-acre land in adjoining Satara district of Maharashtra.
+Earlier, following Sahara Chief Subrata Roy's inability to deposit Rs 5,000 crore of his total dues of Rs 14,000 crore to investors, the Bombay High Court had ordered for an auction of the property for a reserve price of Rs 37,392 crore.
+The property being auctioned included 6,761.64-acre integrated hill city development, 1,409.86-acre land surrounding Aamby Valley City Development and 321.65-acre land in adjoining Satara district of Maharashtra.

 Here is all you need to know about the luxury township:

 - Created for "the love of life", the Aamby Valley township is "designed to offer superior living spaces and is "nestled amidst scenic surroundings of the mighty Sahyadris, and spans over 10,000 acres".
 The company website claims that Aamby Valley City "offers everything one needs for premium living".

 - We are speaking of ultra-luxury here.
 According to the company website, Aamby Valley is the only gated township with a private airport.
 On the other hand, there is a golf course spread over 250 acres.
 Love fine dining?
 The city offers you plush restaurants and "state-of-the-art recreational facilities".

 - The city has three man-made lakes and 11 other water bodies.
 The planners promise you that 91 per cent of land will be kept as open spaces.